JanWilczek/wolf-sound-blog/_posts/fx/2022-05-08-allpass-based-lowpass-and-highpass-filters.md

         a1 = a1_coefficient(break_frequency[n], sampling_rate)

         # The allpass difference equation
+        # Check the article on the allpass filter for an
+        # in-depth explanation
         allpass_output[n] = a1 * input_signal[n] + dn_1

         # Store a value in the inner buffer for the